scilus/scilpy/docs/source/documentation/reconstruction/from_raw_data_to_tractogram.rst

 fODFs require the compuation of a response function [Descoteaux07]_.
 We will use the `ssst` algorithm from :ref:`scil_frf_ssst` to compute a **s**\ ingle-**s**\ hell **s**\ ingle-**t**\ issue response function from the b=1000 shell we extracted earlier.
 We will also use the brain mask and a white matter mask to constrain the selection of voxels used for the estimation.
 ::

     scil_frf_ssst dwi_b1000.nii.gz dwi_b1000.bval dwi_b1000.bvec frf.txt --mask brainmask.nii.gz --mask_wm wm_mask.nii.gz

 We can then compute the fODF using :ref:`scil_fodf_ssst`.
 We will use the same shell and brain mask as before, and the response function we just computed.
 We will use the default `descoteaux07_legacy` spherical harmonics basis, which is commonly used in scilpy.
 The `tournier07` basis is also available and is compatible with MrTrix3 tools.
 Finally, as we have fewer than 45 directions, we will use a lower spherical harmonics order of 6.
 ::

     scil_fodf_ssst dwi_b1000.nii.gz dwi_b1000.bval dwi_b1000.bvec frf.txt fodf.nii.gz --mask brainmask.nii.gz --sh_order 6

 As opposed to DTI fitting, the script :ref:`scil_fodf_ssst` only produces the fODF volume.
 We can compute various useful metrics from the fODF using :ref:`scil_fodf_metrics`.
+We will again use the brain mask to constrain computation.
+As the script also produces an rgb msp, we will use the `-f` flag and overwrite the previous `rgb.nii.gz` file.
 ::

-    scil_fodf_metrics fodf.nii.gz
+    scil_fodf_metrics fodf.nii.gz --mask brainmask.nii.gz -f

 This will produce several files, including: